iloveconference/client/README.md

 # Requirements

-- npm, pnpm, or yarn
+- npm, pnpm, or yarn (pnpm is recommended)

 # Installation